phutchins/pipo/README.md

 + NEW USER path
   + User has the option to be guided through uploading avatar and how to use pipo

-Notes...
--  We can switch the order of public & private key upload with getting the users information like password if that makes more sense.
-We will just need the password to decrypt the key so we would have to add some more logic to wait to decrypt the key until after the user has entered their password

 # MVP Feature List